OpenPrinting/openprinting.github.io/_posts/2026-05-30-OpenPrinting News - Opportunity Open Source 4.0.md

 The date we have set to be **some weeks after the summer break at the IIIT**, so that the **students volunteering in the organization team** are back for some weeks already to have time to **prepare the event**.
 On the other side we also had to care **not to fall into an exam week**, so that students have time to attend.

-Another criteria for the selection of the event date are **other national and internationsl conferences** happening at this time, especially the **aKademy** 2026 in Graz, Austria, on September 19-24, and the **IndiaFOSS** in Bengaluru, on September 26-27.
+Another criteria for the selection of the event date are **other national and international conferences** happening at this time, especially the **aKademy** 2026 in Graz, Austria, on September 19-24, and the **IndiaFOSS** in Bengaluru, on September 26-27.

 And in **October** we have the **festive season** in India.